By Mike Spencer

 Vitamin D can modulate the innate and adaptive immune responses.
 Deficiency in vitamin D is associated with increased autoimmunity as well as an increased susceptibility to infection.
 As immune cells in autoimmune diseases are responsive to the ameliorative effects of vitamin D, the beneficial effects of supplementing vitamin D deficient individuals with autoimmune disease may extend beyond the effects on bone and calcium homeostasis.“

-Vitamin D and Meniere’s Disease
+Can Vitamin D help reduce the symptoms of Meniere’s Disease

 A 2018 paper published on NIH, ‘Vitamin D supplementation may improve symptoms in Meniere’s disease’ states: “In the last 4 years the authors observed a trend that correcting vitamin D deficiency in newly diagnosed cases of Meniere’s disease decreased the necessity of the ablative therapy with intratympanic gentamicin.
 According to their hypothesis, vitamin D supplementation may indeed have a beneficial effect in Meniere’s disease if the symptoms are caused by a local postviral autoimmune reaction.
 Vitamin D has a strong immunomodulatory role, one of which is the regulation of the expression of pro-inflammatory mediators”